decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<Mapping>;
 }

-// Warning: (ae-missing-release-tag) "AssetBundleConvertedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AssetBundleConversionFinishedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "AssetBundleConvertedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AssetBundleConversionFinishedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type AssetBundleConvertedEvent = BaseEvent & {
+export type AssetBundleConversionFinishedEvent = BaseEvent & {
     type: Events.Type.ASSET_BUNDLE;
     subType: Events.SubType.AssetBundle.CONVERTED;
     metadata: {